-The Lander was designed to execute the soft-landing on the surface of the moon and to function on one Lunar day which is equal to 14 earth days.
+The Lander was designed to execute the soft landing on the surface of the moon and to function on one Lunar day which is equal to 14 earth days.
 But unfortunately few minutes before landing, ISRO lost contact with Vikram Lander.
-Scientists of ISRO are trying to restore contact with the Vikram Lander.
+Scientists of ISRO tried to restore contact with the Vikram Lander.

 Let us see what happened in the past.